ubc-library-rc/gis-reference-mapping/content/hands-on5.md

 ---

 # Basemaps
-A basemap is helpful to give spatial context to your data as you work.
-One way to add a basemap.
+A basemap is helpful to give spatial context to your data layers—both as you're working and in your final map.
 You can also create a reference map that is simply a basemap.
-The following page will guide you through adding basemaps to your QGIS project.
+For example, the map made over the course of this workshop used Natural Earth data to show the countries surrounding Canada.
+Another way to add geographic context is through a web-based basemap.
+Web-based basemaps are maps of the whole world that are stored on servers and which you can add to your project without downloading them to your local computer.
+The following page will guide you through adding web-based basemaps to your QGIS project.

 ## Adding basemaps from web plugin